 The instructor material in the Core Instructor Text will take the student through a complete grammar course.
 It might take a year or a year and a half to complete the course; the point is not speed--it is mastery.

 The student material is contained in a Student Workbook with a companion Answer Key.
-We offer four “colors” of student materials--Purple, Red, Blue and (summer 2021) Yellow.
+We offer four “colors” of student materials--Purple, Red, Blue, and (summer 2021) Yellow.
 The student uses a different color to complete up to four repetitions of the course, each color offering different content.

 You can use the workbooks in any order.
 Each “color” is at the same level of difficulty; the difference is in the selection of sentences the student works with.
 So when the instructor teaches Lesson 12 (or 45 or 82) from the Core instructor Text, the student using the Red set will have different sentences to work with than the student using the Blue set--but the grammar instruction is the same, and the "level" is the same.
 This article explains the concept a little further: About Grammar for the Well-Trained Mind.
 Susan Wise Bauer explains it in this video.

-- Any “color” set of the Student Workbook and Answer Key
+You need to purchase the Grammar for the Well-Trained Mind Instructor Text and any “color” set of the Student Workbook and Answer Key

 - The Grammar Guidebook (GG) is a lifetime reference book for you and your student.